SergioSKA27/st-chat-room-xata/README.md

 # Xata-Streamlit Chat App

 Welcome to the Xata-Streamlit Chat App repository!
-This project highlights the dynamic collaboration of Xata and Streamlit, enhanced by the ST-XataDB-Connection package and fortified with the bcrypt module for top-notch encryption.
+This project highlights the dynamic collaboration of Xata and Streamlit, enhanced by the `st-xatadb-connection` package and fortified with the bcrypt module for top-notch encryption.

 This repository showcases the synergy of Xata and Streamlit, powered by the `st-xatadb-connection` package.
 With robust encryption from the bcrypt module, this demo app effortlessly creates a secure chat room web application in under 150 lines.
 Explore the seamless integration of user-friendly features, including efficient login and registration functionalities.